kozachukalex/TriviaGame_Basic/README.md

 Basic trivia game that utilized jQuery, timers, and radio buttons.
-After initially creating the code out of a lot of html, I worked to reduce the HTML into jQuery calls that to populate questions, answers, elements, classes, and id's from jQuery.
+After initially creating the code out of a lot of html, I worked to reduce the HTML into jQuery calls to populate questions, answers, elements, classes, and id's from jQuery.
+This allows me to scale the game to add more questions and their choices without needing to change much to acommodate that.

 I would like to revisit the project to clean up much of this that creates the code a bit more hectic and sloppy than I would have preferred.

 Simpson's Trivia!